edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 - `NewHTTPSender(url string, mimeType string, persistOnError bool)` - This function returns a `HTTPSender` instance initialized with the passed in url, mime type and persistOnError values.

 - `NewHTTPSenderWithSecretHeader(url string, mimeType string, persistOnError bool, httpHeaderSecretName string, secretPath string)` - This function returns a `HTTPSender` instance similar to the above function however will set up the `HTTPSender` to add a header to the HTTP request using the `httpHeaderSecretName` as both the header key  and the key to search for in the secret provider at `secretPath` leveraging secure storage of secrets.

-This `HTTPSender` instance is used to access the following functions:

     - `HTTPPost` - This function receives either a `string`,`[]byte`, or `json.Marshaler` type from the previous function in the pipeline and posts it to the configured endpoint.
 If no previous function exists, then the event that triggered the pipeline, marshaled to json, will be used.
 If the post fails and `persistOnError`is `true` and `Store and Forward` is enabled, the data will be stored for later retry.
 See [Store and Forward](#store-and-forward) for more details.

 - `NewMQTTSecretSender(mqttConfig MQTTSecretConfig, persistOnError bool)` - This function returns a `MQTTSecretSender` instance initialized with the options specified in the `MQTTSecretConfig`.

 ```go